 - The ASA would only set aside the civil statute of limitations for the duration of the one-year window.
 When that window expires, the existing statute of limitations would once again be in effect

-Who Could Benefit from the Adult Survivors Act?
+Who Could Benefit from the ASA?

 - Any time-barred adult survivor of a sexual assault that took place in New York State.
 Under New York law, an adult is considered to be 18 years of age or older.

 Did New York State Already Reform Statutes of Limitations for Sexual Assault and Rape Cases?